-Today, manufacturers employ many technologies for creating useful iron and ferrous alloy products.
-Just a few popular commercial processes include die casting, sand casting, centrifugal casting and investment casting.
+Today, manufacturers use many technologies for creating useful iron and ferrous alloy products.
+Just a few popular commercial processes include die casting, sand casting, centrifugal casting, and investment casting.

 Ductile iron castings offer a number of distinct advantages as a commercial product.